barfowl/OpenSubdiv/documentation/bfr_overview.rst

 use case of SurfaceFactory will be described in detail later with other more advanced topics.

-In many cases, is not necessary to explicitly define a subclass of SurfaceFactory is not necessary, as the tutorials for *Bfr* illustrate.
+In many cases, it is not necessary to explicitly define a subclass of SurfaceFactory, as the tutorials for *Bfr* illustrate.
 If already using OpenSubdiv for other reasons, a Far::TopologyRefiner will have been constructed to represent the initial base mesh before refinement. *Bfr* provides a subclass of SurfaceFactory using